Qazeer/InfoSec-Notes/General/Ports_forwarding.md

 ssh -nNT -L <LOCAL_PORT>:<TARGET_HOSTNAME | TARGET_IP>:<TARGET_REMOTE_PORT> <USERNAME>@<SSH_HOSTNAME | SSH_IP>
 ```

+Once the above command is completed, the specified target port will be
+accessible locally on the attacking machine at the `<LOCAL_PORT>`.

-Note: local port forwarding can be used to access locally (localhost) exposed
+Note: local port forwarding can be used to access locally (`localhost`) exposed
 services on the SSH server.

 ###### Remote port forwarding